+Their film is called DROUGHT.
 Join Sam, her Autistic brother Carl, estranged sister Lillian & friend Lewis, as they try to navigate life in a small town.
 It’s 1993 and the south is in the worst drought in history but Carl is fascinated by weather.
 Hoping for a better life, they steal an ice-cream truck to become storm chasers.

 We sit down and discuss all things indie film, what it was like to direct this film while having the guidance of indie film legends like Jay and Mark Duplass.

 Enjoy my inspirational conversation with Megan Petersen & Hannah Black.